 "Schoolhouse Rock" comes to local high school stage

-IDAHO FALLS, Idaho - Bonneville High School’s theater department will present the musical “Schoohouse Rock” to all the 5th and 6th graders who feed into their school from several elementaries.
+IDAHO FALLS, Idaho - Bonneville High School’s theater department will present the musical “Schoolhouse Rock” to all the 5th and 6th graders who feed into their school from several elementary schools.

 Bonneville music director Steve Dresen remembered growing up watching and learning from the “Schoolhouse Rock” educational cartoon.
 He thought it was time for a new generation to enjoy those songs too.